 Public policy in the U.S. calls for complete alcohol abstinence by all people under age 21.
-However, it’s highly unsuccessful.
-Indeed, the policy has actually been counterproductive.
-That is, causing more problems than it prevents.
-We absolutely must replace failed programs with effective alcohol education.
+That includes adults under 21.
+But it’s a failure.
+Indeed, the policy has actually been counter productive.
+That is, causes more problems than it prevents.
+We must replace failed programs with effective alcohol education.

 Alcohol education programs are virtually mandated by law to present abstinence-only messages.
 They must pretend that few people under 21 actually drink.
 These programs are based on three myths.

 First Myth – Alcohol use is the same as alcohol abuse.
-They’re one and the same.
+That they’re one and the same.

-Second Myth – Alcohol consumption is a gateway or steppingstone leading to drug use.
+Second Myth – Drinking is a gateway or steppingstone leading to drug use.

-Third Myth – Exaggerating the dangers of alcohol consumption will scare young people into abstinence.
+Third Myth – Exaggerating the dangers of drinking will scare young people into abstinence.

 Young people observe the world around them.
 They’re not stupid.
-They realize that most people enjoy consuming alcohol without abusing it or causing any harm to anyone whatsoever.
-Abstinence-only programs, however, tend to ignore the important distinction and treat any use as abuse of alcohol.
+They know that most people enjoy drinking without abusing.
+Or causing any harm to themselves or others.
+But abstinence-only programs ignore the distinction.
+They treat any use as abuse.

-The popular stepping stone and gateway theories hold that using one substance, such as alcohol or tobacco, leads to the use of drugs.
-However, years of government research have failed to support this theory.
-Again, young people see that those who drink alcohol don’t usually go on to use drugs.
+Stepping stone and gateway theories are popular.
+They hold that using one substance, such as alcohol or tobacco, leads to the use of drugs.
+But years of government research have failed to support this theory.
+Again, young people see that those who drink alcohol don’t usually go on to do drugs.

-Exaggerating the dangers of alcohol has been part of alcohol education for over one hundred years.
-Scare tactics and “health terrorism” are not only ineffective but also counterproductive.
-As young people mature, they realize the falsity of the myths presented to them as fact.
-At that point, alcohol educators have lost all credibility
+Hypping the dangers of drinking has long been part of alcohol education.
+It’s been used for over one hundred years.
+Scare tactics tend to be ineffective.
+As young people mature, they realize the myths taught to them are false.
+At that point, alcohol educators have lost all credibility.

 Part of Western Culture

-Some religious groups are strongly committed to abstinence by all their members.
+Some religious groups are strongly committed to abstinence.
 However, they are not very successful in maintaining it among their young people.
 In fact, the majority of them drink.
 This is true even among students attending church supported schools.
 Secular alcohol education can’t even reach this very low level of “success.”

 Most Will Drink

-The majority of young people will consume alcohol, at least occasionally.
-This doesn’t mean that they are bad or that their parents have failed them.
-It means that alcohol is part of youth culture, as it is in the larger society.
+The majority of young people will drink at least occasionally.
+This doesn’t mean that they are bad or that their parents have failed.
+It means that alcohol is part of youth culture.
+It is in the larger society.
 It means that their children are normal.

-Unfortunately, the complete and only goal of our abstinence-only approach is to prevent any and all drinking among those under 21.
+But the goal of our abstinence-only approach is to prevent any drinking among those under 21.
 Young people (including all adults age 18, 19, and 20) are told to abstain.
-Often, they’re given strategies to help them refuse alcohol.

-Nothing is provided for those who choose to drink.
-There is no information on alcohol equivalency, on pacing drinks, or eating while drinking.
+Nothing is provided for those who drink.
+There is no information on alcohol equivalency.
+On pacing drinks.
+Or on eating while drinking.
 There’s nothing on the use of designated drivers.
-Nor on anything else than can reduce the possible harm resulting from alcohol abuse.
+Nor on anything else than can reduce the possible harm resulting from abuse.

 Protecting young people and keeping them from safe from harm must be a goal of any reality-based alcohol education program.
 Such programs need to do the following.

-- Provide accurate, truthful and unbiased information about alcohol.
+- Provide accurate, truthful and unbiased facts about alcohol.

 - Distinguish between the use and abuse of alcohol.

-- Teach the potential legal results of underage purchase, possession and/or drinking alcohol by those under age 21.
+- Teach the potential legal results of underage purchase, possession and/or drinking alcohol.

-- Teach effective ways to reduce the potential harm that can result from the abuse of alcohol.
+- Teach ways to reduce the potential harm that can result from the abuse of alcohol.